mozilla/addons-server/docs/topics/development/localization_and_internationalization.md

 Localization and internationalization are important aspects of the **addons-server** project, ensuring that the application can support multiple languages and locales.
 This section covers the key concepts and processes for managing localization and internationalization.

+## Locale Availibility

+Locales are defined in two parts.
+In [`src/olympia/core/languages.py`](https://github.com/mozilla/addons-server/blob/master/src/olympia/core/languages.py):

+1. Entirely new locales are added via the `ALL_LANGUAGES` list.
+2. Enabled locales are defined separately via the `PROD_LANGUAGES` list.

+These lists should always be kept in sync with `addons-frontend`.
+See the documentation [here](https://github.com/mozilla/addons-frontend/blob/master/docs/i18n.md) for details.

+Dev shows the full language list defined by `ALL_LANGUAGES`.
+Stage and production only show locales explicitly enabled by `PROD_LANGUAGES`.
+Locales are enabled when their completion rate for both [AMO](https://pontoon.mozilla.org/projects/amo/) and [AMO Frontend](https://pontoon.mozilla.org/projects/amo-frontend/) projects on [Pontoon](https://pontoon.mozilla.org/) are high enough.

 ## Locale Management

 Locale management involves compiling and managing translation files.
 The **addons-server** project uses a structured approach to handle localization files efficiently.